DanielNugent/College/2nd Year/Telecoms/CommandAndControl/README.md

 # Java socket programming application (Command and Control)
-The purpose of the assignment was to implement a protocol that forwards messages from a Command & Control (C&C) application to a broker which in turn distributes these messages to several Workers.
+The purpose of the program is to implement a protocol that forwards messages from a Command & Control (C&C) application to a broker which in turn distributes these messages to several Workers.
 The six features to be implemented were
 1. Workers that accept a name as input, send a message that they are volunteering for work to a broker and print work assignments that have been forwarded by a broker.
 2. C&C server that accepts a work description as input and transmits a message with the work description to a broker.
 3. A broker that receives messages from workers, maintains lists of available workers and forwards incoming work descriptions to the workers.